VitekHub/pool-occupancy-dashboard-nuxt/README.md

 ### Testing

-The project includes unit tests for data processing and CSV parsing utility functions.
+The project includes unit tests for data processing and utility functions.

 Tests are located in the `tests/unit/` directory and use Vitest as the testing framework.